zaguragit/posidon-launcher/CONTRIBUTIONS.md

 # Contribution guidelines

-#### If you implement quickstep, you can code in whatever style or language you want, quickstep compensates for it!!
-I do accept Java contributions, since Kotlin's fully interoperable with Java, but I'll still translate them.

 #### Code style rules:
 - Please write the curly bracket on the same line as the function declaration.
 - Use the normal, Java/Kotlin naming convention